vivignutz/first-portfolio-project/README.md

 My motivation for this project was to start the branding process of PodNagringa Podcast, given that it is a real project that is being planned and developed concurrently by me now.

+This first project put me in touch with various uses of the programming languages HTML, CSS and also how to use GitHub and Gitpod, as well as thinking about the user's perspective using UX fundamentals.
+Moreover, the whole project helped me to start my thoughts from the programming logic perspective.

 ![alt text](assets/images/responsive_design.jpg)

 ## Content section

-This first project put me in touch with various uses of the programming languages HTML, CSS and also how to use GitHub and Gitpod, as well as thinking about the user's perspective using UX fundamentals.
-Moreover, the whole project helped me to start my thoughts from the programming logic perspective.
+XXXXXXX

 ## User Experience (UX)